How we helped Pharrell Williams reimagine music education for students around the world

-Design and build a highly interactive iBook that advances the Tuniversity mission, and equip the Tuniversity team with a marketing website and tools to deliver their message and educational curriculum.
+Design and build a highly interactive iBook that advances the Tuniversity mission, and equip the Tuniversity team with a marketing website and tools to deliver their message and education curriculum.

-Pharrell Williams is a 10-time Grammy-winning producer and recording artist who consistently attributes his meteoric rise to his public school music education.
-Years playing in the marching band helped Pharrell learn how to capture and communicate his musical dreams.
+Pharrell Williams is a 13-time Grammy-winning producer and recording artist who consistently attributes his meteoric rise to his public school music education.
+Years of playing in the marching band helped Pharrell learn how to capture and communicate his musical dreams.

 But it’s no secret that public school music programs have been victims of shrinking budgets and competing priorities.
 To change that tune, Pharrell joined forces with Brent Paschke and Kiko Doran to launch Tuniversity, a company dedicated to bolstering school music education with high-impact technology.